Romain Rolland: Biography

 A demanding, yet timid, young man, he did not like teaching.
 He was not indifferent to youth: Jean-Christophe, Olivier and their friends, the heroes of his novels, are young people.
 But with real-life persons, youths as well as adults, Rolland maintained only a distant relationship.
 He was first and foremost a writer.
 Assured that literature would provide him with a modest income, he resigned from the university in 1912.
+In 1920, Rolland used the phrase, "Pessimism of the intellect, optimism of the will" in a review, which Antonio Gramsci adopted from him as a formula for intellectual perseverance during hard times.

 Romain Rolland was a lifelong pacifist.
 He was one of the few major French writers to retain his pacifist internationalist values; he moved to Switzerland.
 He protested against the first World War in Au-dessus de la mêlée (1915), Above the Battle (Chicago, 1916).
 In 1924, his book on Gandhi contributed to the Indian nonviolent leader's reputation and the two men met in 1931.
 Rolland was a vegetarian.

 In May 1922 he attended the International Congress of Progressive Artists and signed the "Founding Proclamation of the Union of Progressive International Artists".

 In 1928 Rolland and Hungarian scholar, philosopher and natural living experimenter Edmund Bordeaux Szekely founded the International Biogenic Society to promote and expand on their ideas of the integration of mind, body and spirit.

 In 1932 Rolland was among the first members of the World Committee Against War and Fascism, organized by Willi Münzenberg.
 Rolland criticized the control Münzenberg assumed over the committee and was against it being based in Berlin.

 Rolland moved to Villeneuve, on the shores of Lake Geneva to devote himself to writing.
 His life was interrupted by health problems, and by travels to art exhibitions.
 His visit to Moscow (1935), on the invitation of Maxim Gorky, was an opportunity to meet Joseph Stalin, whom he considered the greatest man of his time.
 Rolland served unofficially as ambassador of French artists to the Soviet Union.
 Although he admired Stalin, he attempted to intervene against the persecution of his friends.
 He attempted to discuss his concerns with Stalin, and was involved in the campaign for the release of the Left Opposition activist and writer Victor Serge and wrote to Stalin begging clemency for Nikolai Bukharin.
 During Serge's imprisonment (1933–1936), Rolland had agreed to handle the publications of Serge's writings in France, despite their political disagreements.